 The information on this page is still very preliminary, and subject to change as planning continues.

 NERSC will make every effort to minimize the user impact of this move.
-We do not expect to shut down the Center completely at any point during the move.
-However, there will be periods when some systems will be unavailable for several days.
+We do not expect to shut down the Center completely at any point during the move and NERSC will continue to deliver computing hours to the Department of Energy Office of Science.
+However, there will be periods when some systems will be unavailable for several days and there will be significantly fewer computing hours available when the Edison system moves to the CRT building in December.
+Edison is expected to be down for 6 weeks.
+For this reason, we encourage users to use their allocations early in the year.
 There will also be times when available I/O bandwidth to various global file systems will be reduced for extended periods.

 Some old Genepool hardware will be retired; some current Genepool hardware will be moved; some new Genepool hardware will be acquired.
 The same is true for PDSF hardware.

-All global file systems will be moved, in phases.
-Both HPSS systems (user archive and system backup) will remain at OSF for at least one additional year, accessed via the 100 Gb/s network link.
+Global scratch will be retired shortly after Carver retires at the end of September.
+All other global file systems (homes, common, project, projectb, dna, seqfs) will be moved to CRT, in phases.
+Both HPSS systems (user archive and system backup) will remain at OSF for at least one additional year, accessed via the 400 Gb/s network link.

 /global/homes will be replicated and installed at CRT.
 During the replication, available bandwidth will be reduced.
 After installation, bandwidth between systems at OSF and /global/homes at CRT will be limited.
 We do not expect any outage of /global/homes during this process.